globocom/pymigration/README.md

 ===============================

-If you want, you can migrate your database schema to a specific version by supplying the —-to (or -t) parameter.
+If you want, you can migrate your database schema to a specific version by supplying the --to (or -t) parameter.
 The version id is the var identifier used at the migration file:

     $ pymigration --to=00.00.01